gisellec60/volunteers/lib/ReadMe.md

 Volunteer_Roles is an association table that manages the relationship between Volunteers and Roles.

-The Scheduler is a Command Line Interface or *cli* app enabling the user interacts with it from the command line.
+The Scheduler is a Command Line Interface or *cli* app enabling the user to interact with it from the command line.
 The cli file that envokes the scheduler is **scheduling.py**

 ![Alt Text](pictures/scheduler.png)